prrvchr/eMailerOOo/README.md

 ### Introduction:

-To be able to use the email merge feature using mailing lists, it is necessary to have a datasource with tables having the following columns:
+To be able to use the email merge feature using mailing lists, it is necessary to have a **datasource** with tables having the following columns:
 - One or more email addresses columns.
 These columns are chosen from a list and if this choice is not unique, then the first non-null email address column will be used.
 - One or more primary key column to uniquely identify records, it can be a compound primary key.
 Supported types are VARCHAR and/or INTEGER, or derived.
 These columns must be declared with the NOT NULL constraint.

-In addition, this datasource must have at least one **main table**, including all the records that can be used during the email merge.
+In addition, this **datasource** must have at least one **main table**, including all the records that can be used during the email merge.

-If you do not have such a data source then I invite you to install one of the following extensions:
+If you do not have such a **datasource** then I invite you to install one of the following extensions:
 - [vCardOOo][22].
 This extension will allow you to use your contacts present on a [**Nextcloud**][23] platform as a data source.
 - [gContactOOo][25].
 This extension will allow you to use your Android phone (your phone contacts) as a datasource.
 - [mContactOOo][27].
 This extension will allow you to use your Microsoft Outlook contacts as a datasource.